jkli-2/CaRL/README.md

 ## Acknowledgements
 The original code in this repository was written by Bernhard Jaeger, Daniel Dauner, Jens Beißwenger and Simon Gerstenecker.
 Kashyap Chitta and Andreas Geiger  have contributed as technical advisors.

-Open source code like this is build on the shoulders of many other open source repositories.
+Code like this is build on the shoulders of many other open source repositories.
 Particularly, we would like to thank the following repositories for their contributions:

 * [leaderboard](https://github.com/carla-simulator/leaderboard)